karimmdm/2019HackChallenge/README.md

 # Safe Eat
-## - Eat safe when we take care of finding the allergens for you -
+## 『Eat safe when we take care of finding the allergens for you』
 ### Screens:

 <img width="929" alt="Screen Shot 2019-12-08 at 23 12 35" src="https://user-images.githubusercontent.com/42630113/70406902-448b4c00-1a10-11ea-9f6a-09cc1684d928.png">